 And at the end of that year, I felt that I had fulfilled the admonition I heard at the Urbana Missions Conference.
-I had tried missions for a short term - for two summers and then one year - and actually I did not feel called to full time missionary work.
+I had tried missions for a short term - for two summers and then for one year - and actually I did not feel called to full time missionary work.

-I made this conclusion: Not all of us are called to be full-time Ministers (a pastor or a missionary or a chaplain, for example), but we are all called to be full-time Christians.
+I made this conclusion: Not all of us are called to be full-time Ministers, but we are all called to be full-time Christians.
 We are all called to be full-time Christians: if you name the name of Christ, then you pledge to live by the precepts found in the Bible and you are to be an active member of the Body of Christ, the church.

 After my short-term missions experiences, I returned to America and I was surprised at some of the things people said to me.
 They would say things like, "Gee, I'm glad you could do something like live in Japan.
 I could never do something like that."
 Hmm.
 Frankly, I didn't think living in Japan was so hard at all.
-And actually I enjoyed the English teaching.
+And actually, I enjoyed the English teaching.
 I looked at America and I looked at Japan and I saw that there are many Christian witnesses in America but few in Japan.

 So, I decided to return to Japan and see if the Lord might open up doors for me to an English-teaching job and an English-speaking church.
 And He did.
-I have now been in Kansai for 30 years, with much of that time spent at OIC.
+I have now been in Kansai for 33 years, with much of that time spent at OIC.

 I told you that my conviction is that we should all be active members of the church, the Body of Christ.
 And so I have sought to be active somewhere in ministry at OIC.
 I started out small in the 1990's, planning some outings for the church.
 And I have sometimes led Bible studies, even though at first it felt rather intimidating.
-But remember: "God has not given us a spirit of timidity, but of power and love and discipline."
+It's a serious thing to be a teacher of God's Word.

 These days, you sometimes see me in this spot delivering the sermon.
 Ten years ago I would not have thought that I could do such a thing.
-But somehow five years ago when Pastor Alistair asked me to give the sermon, I calmly said yes.
+But somehow eight years ago when Pastor Alistair asked me to give the sermon, I calmly said yes.
 I had no seminary training, but I have been a serious student of the Bible since my college days - studying the Scriptures, reading Christian books, listening to recording of sermons ... by tape and by iPod.
 I have had a lot of input over the years, and now I am sharing some output with you.
 This is where the pastor and the church council would have me serving the church these days.